Mission and Vision

 The natural product Corramycin is a novel scaffold with antibacterial activity against multi resistant Gram-negative pathogens such as Enterobacteriaceae and Acinetobacter Baumannii causing severe hospital bacterial infections (cUTI, and cIAI).
 Corramycin has no cross resistance with other classes of antibiotics and has a unique mode of penetration into Gram-negative pathogens.
 In February 2021, a decision was made to discontinue the Corramycin programme due to CMC issues preventing the production of large amounts of the development candidate.
 Publications on Corramycin are currently being prepared.
 Following an Open Call in May 2021, the Consortium selected a replacement programme.
 However, due to budget and timeline reasons the programme was not accepted by the full General Assembly.
 Other assets are under evaluation.

-Figure 1: The GNA NOW project started with three drug discovery programmes running in parallel (NOSO-502, NOSO-2G & CORRA), supported by eight drug development platforms.
+Figure 1: The GNA NOW project started with three drug discovery programmes running in parallel (NOSO-502, NOSO-2G & CORRA), supported by eight drug development platforms and led by EVOTEC as an EFPIA partner.
 Due to unmet criteria, a no-go decision was issued for the NOSO-2G & CORRA programmes.
-However, a new programme, Global Health Infectious Disease (GHID), led by new EFPIA partner, GSK, has been included in the project.
+However, a new programme, Global Health Infectious Disease (GHID), led by new EFPIA partner, GSK, has been included in the project in December 2023

 Figure 2: The six-and-a-half-year project has worked on 4 different compounds, with the aim of advancing them further into the clinical development candidate stage.
 Two compounds (NOSO-2G and CORRA) obtained a no-go status due to unmet scientific criteria.